AI built for condo and HOA management. Learn more

 Priority agenda

 A priority-based agenda requires you to place the most important item at the top of the agenda.
-If you want a really robust discussion for a particular item, place it at the top of the agenda so that board members can address that issue before they get bored or distracted.
+If you want a really robust discussion for a particular item, place it at the top of the agenda so that it gets the attention it needs.
+If there is not enough time to get to each item, the less critical ones can be moved to the next meeting.

 Consent agenda

-This type of agenda can also help to shorten meetings so that you don’t have long discussions about issues that are easy to approve.
+This type of agenda can also help to shorten meetings so that you don’t have long discussions about issues that should be easy to approve.
 It leaves you with more time to do things that can only be accomplished when meeting as a group.

 When should you flip the agenda?

-In these cases, it is appropriate to flip the agenda and place important items on top.
+To flip the agenda, place important items on top.
 Let items that could be moved to the next board meeting fall to the bottom of the agenda.

 Conclusion